Luccatag/ContactAgendaApi/README.md

 - Unit/integration tests for backend ❌
 - Vue 3 frontend with Vite ✅
 - PrimeVue for UI components ✅
-- axios for API calls ❌ (currently using fetch)
+- axios for API calls ✅
 - vue-router for navigation ✅
 - pinia for state management (optional) ✅ (configured but not actively used)
 - Component-based frontend structure ✅